CS

 Who Should Buy Which?

-Buy the MG QS if: You want the lower entry price, prioritise performance, value a longer warranty, or prefer MG's approach to design and ownership experience.
+Buy the MG QS if: You want the lower entry price, prioritise performance, value a longer warranty, need stronger towing, or prefer MG's approach to design and ownership experience.

-Buy the Volkswagen Tayron if: You need more boot space, want lower running costs, need stronger towing, or prefer Volkswagen's approach to design and ownership experience.
+Buy the Volkswagen Tayron if: You need more boot space, want lower running costs, or prefer Volkswagen's approach to design and ownership experience.

 The Verdict

-This is genuinely close.
-The MG QS and Volkswagen Tayron trade blows across the spec sheet, and neither runs away with an outright win.
+The MG QS takes 4 of 6 key spec categories and comes in at a lower price.
 The Volkswagen Tayron will save you roughly $228 a year in fuel.
 If boot space matters, the Volkswagen Tayron has a clear edge.
 The MG QS adds peace of mind with a longer 10-year warranty.
 The best pick depends on what you value most.
 Explore the full specs for each model below.

 Disclaimer: All information in this comparison was believed to be correct at the time of publishing (20 April 2026).
 Prices are manufacturer recommended retail prices (RRP) and may vary by state, dealer, and options.
 Driveaway costs include estimated on-road costs for Victoria.
 Fuel economy figures are WLTP/ADR combined cycle.
 Specifications can change without notice.
 Always verify with the manufacturer before making a purchase decision.
 CarSorted does not accept payment for recommendations.